Industry Insights

 Do lien waivers need to be notarized?

-Only Wyoming and Mississippi require a lien waiver to be notarized.
+Only Wyoming and Mississippi, however, require a lien waiver to be notarized.
 Other than that, it’s up to the GC’s discretion.
-Texas required lien waivers to be notarized until its policy changed in January 2022.
+(Quick update for folks working on projects in Texas: The state used to mandate that lien waivers be notarized, but this policy changed in January 2022.)

-It’s worth noting that 10 states have specific lien waiver forms that may not be altered.
-Therefore, notarizing a lien waiver in one of these states could nullify it:
+It’s worth noting that 10 other states have specific lien waiver forms that may not be altered.
+Therefore, notarizing a lien waiver in one of these states could nullify it: AZ, CA, FL, GA, MA, MI, MO, NV, TX, and UT.

 Do preliminary notices need to be notarized?